|Nutrition Facts (per serving)|

 Bring a large pot of water to boil and dunk in rice noodles.
 Stir to separate.
 Only cook until they are limp but still firm and slightly crunchy (they will finish cooking later in the pan).

 Drain the noodles and rinse well with cold water to prevent sticking.
 Set aside.

-Place chicken slices in a small bowl.
-Stir together the cornstarch and soy sauce and pour over chicken.
+Place the chicken in a small bowl.
+Stir together the soy sauce and cornstarch and pour over the chicken.
 Stir well and set aside.

-For even more flavor, make a double batch of the pad Thai sauce.
+- For even more flavor, make a double batch of the pad Thai sauce.
 Then, as you're stir-frying the noodles, add more sauce until you're happy with the taste (you can also add extra fish sauce).

 - Any leftover sauce can be stored in an airtight container in the refrigerator for up to three weeks or the freezer for six months.

 Is Pad Thai Spicy?

 Pad Thai is not typically very spicy and is sometimes served with chili sauce on the side to adjust the spiciness.
 The dish is salty, tangy, and savory.
 You can adjust the level of spice in your homemade pad Thai by adding more or less chili sauce.